Downrigger Trolling for Salmon

 Apex shown here are my modified trailing hooks

-Brad's Super Cut plug shown with the hinged section open with modified trailing hooks
+Brad's Super Cut plug shown with the hinged section open & a closed ready to fish plug with modified trailing hooks

 PLUGS (old style large commercial) preferred color - some form of white.
 No flasher, 35' to 75 behind Down Rigger release clip.